ahsanijaz/ahsanijaz.github.io/_posts/2018-01-01-less_travel.md

 * [Lec 29: Singular Value Decomposition](https://www.youtube.com/watch?v=Nx0lRBaXoz4){:target="_blank"}
 * [Lec 31: Change of basis](https://www.youtube.com/watch?v=vGkn-3NFGck){:target="_blank"}

 The [mathematical background](https://www.deeplearningbook.org/contents/linear_algebra.html){:target="_blank"} provided by Ian Goodfellow is quite thorough although somewhat dry.
 It is a good review nevertheless, so referring it over here.
-In case you are taking the selected lectures only, do go through this small series of [linear algebra lectures](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab){:target="_blank"}.
+In case you are taking the selected lectures only, do go through this small series of [linear algebra lectures](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab){:target="_blank"} before embarking on the selected lectures.
 It is one of the best visualization explanation lecture series that I've come across.

-Finally, these are some beautiful javascript visualizations to understand EigenValues, Eigen vectors, PCA and least squares.
+Finally, these are some beautiful javascript visualizations to understand eigenvalues, eigenvectors, PCA and least squares.

 * [Eigenvectors and eigenvalues](http://setosa.io/ev/eigenvectors-and-eigenvalues/){:target="_blank"}
 * [Principal Component Analysis](http://setosa.io/ev/principal-component-analysis/){:target="_blank"}